monsud/ASCON-project/README.md

 # ASCON-project
 Implementation in hardware of ASCON: a lightweight cryptographic algorithm designed for use in constrained environments, such as low-power microcontrollers and sensors.
-It provides confidentiality and integrity protection for messages using a combination of a permutation and a keyed S-box.

 The ASCON encryption algorithm involves the following steps:

 **Key setup:** Generate the key schedule from the secret key using a key schedule algorithm.
 This generates a set of round keys that will be used in the encryption and decryption process.